-Finally, Mark Batten is a partner in Proskauer Rose LLP’s Labor and Employment group and co-head of the Class and Collective Actions Group.
-He also writes and lectures on employment-related matters.
-Prior to joining Proskauer, Mark was a partner at Bringham McCutchen LLP and a trial attorney in the Civil Division of the U.S. Department of Justice in Washington.
+Mark also writes and lectures on employment-related matters.
+Prior to joining Proskauer, he was a partner at Bringham McCutchen LLP and a trial attorney in the Civil Division of the U.S. Department of Justice in Washington.
 After graduating Magna Cum Laude from Harvard Law School, Mark clerked for the Honorable Richard L. Williams in U.S. District Court for the Eastern District of Virginia for one year.

 Q: Let’s start with the basics: how do you feel clerking has benefited or impacted your legal career?

 A: It was an invaluable experience, particularly at the start of my career, in two respects.
 First, every litigator’s job, until reaching a jury, is to persuade a judge.
 And this is a once-in-a-lifetime opportunity to see how arguments are received.
 Second, over the course of a year, you get to see a lot of different lawyers, with very different styles, arguing their cases to the judge and trying their cases to a jury.
 You also get to study a lot of different approaches to written advocacy.
 Watching those different styles and seeing what is effective is extremely valuable in crafting your own style.

 Q: Looking back on your own experience, can you honestly say you would recommend clerking?